 Under the Direction of Amy Yopp Sullivan

-The BodyMind Performance Laboratory and the Traveling Innovation Lab (TIL) at Stony Brook University join together to provide a creative laboratory for art making, educational initiatives and research activity.
-Dedicated to explorations of bodymind performance, physical intelligence, movement systems, dance theatre, and body awareness, the space is home to numerous interdisciplinary efforts.
-These interdisciplinary initiatives have included working groups of professional scientists, cognitive psychologists, leaders in industry and business, inventors in technology, creators in the arts, dedicated educators and seasoned medical professionals.
+The BodyMind Performance Laboratory and the Traveling Innovation Lab (TIL) at Stony Brook University join together to provide a creative laboratory for art making, educational initiatives, research activity and outreach.
+Dedicated to explorations of bodymind performance, physical intelligence, body narratives, movement systems, dance theatre, and body awareness, the space is home to numerous interdisciplinary efforts.
+These interdisciplinary initiatives, meetings and projects have included professional scientists, cognitive psychologists, leaders in industry and business, inventors in technology, creators in the arts, dedicated educators and seasoned medical professionals.

 What is Critical Movement and The Babel Technique© ?